timjbruce/reinvent_cvra_bootcamp/README.md

 that your user has access to the correct DynamoDB table and that it is populated with some trip information.

-Have a look at the code listing for getRecentTrips.py:
+Have a look at the code listing for getRecentTrips.py.
+The guts are similar to the CarGuru skill that we'll deploy in the next step, particularly the call to <i>scan</i> the DynamoDB trip table:
 ```python
 dynamoDbClient=boto3.client('dynamodb')